What is a Scholarship?

 This program is an individual-based scholarship opportunity for practitioners working in Early Care and Education (ECE) or school-age care.
 Information and eligibility requirements can be found on the Gateways to Opportunity webpage.

-There are many scholarships available from government agencies, nonprofit organizations, private foundations, corporations and more.
+There are many scholarships for college available from government agencies, nonprofit organizations, private foundations, corporations and more.
 These scholarships are not affiliated with National Louis University and have their own application and eligibility requirements.

 Questions?
 Contact Us